Faculty Interests Database

 Faculty Affairs: Faculty Interests Database Davide Trotti, Ph.D.

-Farber Institute for Neurosciences
+Vickie and Jack Farber Institute for Neuroscience

 |Mailing Address||Contact Information|

 |Post-Doctoral, Brigham and Women's Hospital, Harvard Medical School (1997-2000)

 B.S., Chemistry and Pharmaceutical Technologies, University of Milan, Italy (1989)

 My research focuses on the mechanisms of neuronal death in amyotrophic lateral sclerosis (ALS).
 Early in my

 career, I reported that the astroglia glutamate transporter EAAT2 (GLT1) was selectively inactivated by the toxic

 gain-of-function of ALS-linked mutant SOD1 proteins (Trotti D. et al. SOD1 mutants linked to ALS selectively

 inactivate a glial glutamate transporter.
 Nat.
 Neurosci.
 1999; 2:427-33).
 These studies laid the groundwork for a